 Use your mobile camera as close as you can to your pet, so you’re not wasting any space in the photo.

 Don’t use any filters, these also affect the quality of image for enlarging.

 Don’t use a screen capture image of your mobile photo, this creates a lower grade image, with less sharp detail.

 Don’t resize the image, use original size ONLY.

-Don’t send Facebook photos, these have been downgraded by facebook, so they load quickly on facebook.
+Don’t send Facebook photos, these have been downgraded by Facebook, so they load quickly on the platform.
 All the fine details are lost.

 I hope this information helps with taking and choosing photos for your pet portrait commission.
 Please enquire if you have any more questions.